solislemuslab/minaa/README.md

 - **-b=**: beta; the topological-biological cost matrix balancer.
   - Require: a real number in range [0, 1].
   - Default: 1 (100% topological data).
+- **-st=**: similarity threshold; The similarity value above which aligned pairs are included in the output.
+  - Require: a real number in range [0, 1].
+  - Default: 0.

 #### Uncommon